 Honor Code and Cheating

-With Maggie Higgins, Honor Code Conduct Coordinator, Student Conduct & Conflict Resolution
+With Daniel Easton, Associate Director, Student Conduct & Conflict Resolution

 Cheating has gone online with a range of sites and services readily available to students.
 Sites offer students homework assistance and tutoring, charging admission through dollars or the uploading of course assignments.
 There are also discipline-specific sites, essay mills, and old-fashioned cheating to contend with… This program will share common types of cheating and cheating sites, methods for detection and prevention, and explain the process for reporting cheating to the Honor Code Office.

 This workshop will take place remotely, via Zoom.
 You will need to be logged in to Zoom with your CU credentials to access this session.

 Slides will be shared with participants.
 Live captioning and ASL interpretation are available upon request.
 Email CTL@colorado.edu to request accommodations.
 We will attempt to fulfill all requests, but cannot guarantee requests made within 7 days of the event.